 Finally, if nothing worked for you and your fingerprint sensor is still not working or it’s not reliably unlocking the device, give the factory reset a try.

-On the other hand, if even this doesn’t help, take your device for a repair.
+On the other hand, if even this doesn’t help, take your device for repair.
 There’s almost definitely some kind of malfunction at hand.
 Hopefully, your smartphone is under warranty.

 Thank you for reading and feel free to share your thoughts or alternative solutions we omitted in the comments section below.
 We look forward to hearing from you.